aws-cli-tools/delete-bucket/README.md

   <img src="https://github.com/aws-cli-tools/delete-bucket/assets/110536677/1433c22b-e555-4722-adb4-29ea5d2bf7f8" alt="A comics painting show an AWS S3 bucket being cut to pieces" width="256" height="256">
 </p>

-This command line interface (CLI) application is designed to interact with Amazon Web Services (AWS) S3 service for the purpose of deleting an existing S3 bucket.
+This CLI application is designed to interact with AWS S3 service for the purpose of deleting an existing S3 bucket.
 It provides an interactive way to delete a bucket and its contents securely, with optional prompt for confirmation to help prevent accidental deletion of important data.

 When executed, this CLI performs the following operations: